borneo-iot/borneoiot.com/content/en/products/buce.md

 * Built-in voltage regulator, allowing direct input of 5~36V voltage.
 * Built-in power voltage measurement circuit, with the option to connect an INA139 for current and power measurement.
 * Capable of outputting 3.3V voltage to power external devices.
-* Supports external buttons for functions like WiFi provisioning (network setup).
+* Supports an external interactive button, which can be used for temporary appreciation mode or to reset network connection information.
 * Built-in Thermal Management:
     * Integrated NTC temperature sensing circuit that can directly connect to a 3950 10kΩ NTC.
     * Integrated fan driver circuit, capable of directly connecting to 12V two-wire fans and PWM-controlled fans.
       Two-wire fans can set speed through voltage adjustment.
     * Fan cooling control via PID algorithm (default set to maintain 45°C, configurable via software).
     * Automatic emergency shutdown occurs if the NTC temperature exceeds 65°C.

 ---